 We often learn most from our patients.
 UIC caters to a diverse patient population, providing primary care to the surrounding community while also serving as a tertiary referral center.
 UIC prides itself as serving an urban population that is historically medically underserved.
 Our patients greatly enrich the training experience of our residents.

 Bi-directional evaluation of residents, faculty, and the residency program occurs continuously on several levels.
 After every rotation residents have the opportunity to evaluate the educational experience of the rotation, their faculty, and their peers.
 Similarly, residents are evaluated by their peers and faculty after each rotation.
-Residents are also evaluated using faculty-observed mini–Clinical Evaluation Exercises (mini–CEXs) and 360-degree evaluations in Med-Peds continuity of care clinic and pediatric wards.
+Residents are also evaluated using faculty observed mini–clinical evaluation exercises (mini–CEXs), patient satisfaction surveys, and 360-degree staff evaluations.
+In addition to the national ACGME survey, our residents also complete an internal residency program survey to help determine future directions and improvements we can make.

 The UIC MedPeds Residents participate in a curriculum which has been designed to train and educate resident so they meet the ACGME milestones for advancement.
-Our curriculum is designed to prepare residents for the demands of clinical practice as well as for the certifying exams of both the American Board of Pediatrics (ABP) and American Board of Internal Medicine (ABIM).
+Our curriculum prepares residents for the demands of clinical practice as well as for the certifying exams of both the American Board of Pediatrics (ABP) and American Board of Internal Medicine (ABIM).

-Med-Peds residents have regularly scheduled educational activities including didactic lectures, case-based interactive discussions, and bedside teaching.
+MedPeds residents have regularly scheduled educational activities including didactic lectures, simulation, case-based interactive discussions, and bedside teaching.

 - Noon conferences